c3lang/c3-web/docs/implementation-details/specification.md

               | type CT_IDENT ("=" expression)? ";"
 ```

-A compile-time value variable may be untyped (`var $x`), typed by the `var` form with the type inferred from the initializer, or typed explicitly by giving a type in place of `var`.
+A compile-time value variable may be introduced in one of three forms:

+* `var $name;` or `var $name = expr;` — the variable is *untyped*; if an initializer is supplied, the variable takes that value.
+* `Type $name = expr;` — the initializer must be of the given type after implicit conversion; the variable then takes that converted value.

+In neither form does the declaration bind a fixed type to the variable.
+Compile-time value variables are *dynamically typed*: a subsequent assignment may hold a value of any type, without regard to the type used at declaration or in any prior assignment.
+The `Type` in the declaration constrains only the initializer, not the variable's type across its lifetime.

 A compile-time type variable may not be given an explicit type.

 An initializer is optional.
 If present, it must be a constant expression for a value variable, or denote a type for a type variable.